Smithsonian/dpo-voyager/docs/content/explorer/api-examples/get-content/_index.md

 {{< control-div "articleDisplay" >}}{{< /control-div >}}  <br>

 #### How it works:
-The annotated javascript below shows how to call the getArticleData() function on the Explorer object and then parses the response for display.
+The annotated javascript below shows how to call the [getArticleData()](../../api) function on the Voyager Explorer object and then parses the response for display.
 The articles are returned as an array of [Article data objects](https://github.com/Smithsonian/dpo-voyager/blob/master/source/client/models/Article.ts).

 {{<highlight js>}}
 function getArticles(displayElement) {